garethredfern/redfern-dev/content/articles/javascript-async-await.md

 ---
-title: 'JavaScript Async Await'
+title: "JavaScript Async Await"
-description: 'Working with JavaScript Promises you have a couple of approaches to consider for interacting with the response.
-The Promise doesn’t give you the response in the exact format you can work with, let’s dive in and explore things.'
+description: "Working with JavaScript Promises you have a couple of approaches to consider for interacting with the response.
+The Promise doesn’t give you the response in the exact format you can work with, let's dive in and explore things."
-tags: ['javaScript'],
 image: ""
+tags: ["JavaScript", "VueJS"]
 ---

 ## JavaScript Async Await

 Working with JavaScript Promises you have a couple of approaches to consider for interacting with the response.
-The Promise doesn’t give you the response in the exact format you can work with, let’s dive in and explore things.
+The Promise doesn't give you the response in the exact format you can work with, let's dive in and explore things.

 ### Using then & catch